google/wuffs/std/flate/README.md

 is another wrapper, similar to combining gzip with tar, that can compress multiple files into a single archive.
 Zip is widely used by the ECMA Office Open XML format, the OASIS Open Document Format for Office Applications and the Java JAR format.

-Parsing zip is not provided by this package, look at the `std/zip` package instead (TODO).
+Wrangling those formats that build on flate (gzip, zip and zlib) is not provided by this package.
+For zlib, look at the `std/zlib` package instead.
+The other formats are TODO.

 For example, look at `test/testdata/romeo.txt*`.
 First, the uncompressed text: